btcpayserver/btcpayserver-docker/Production-NoReverseProxy/README.md

 The relevant environment variables are:

 * `NBITCOIN_NETWORK`: the blockchain identifier used by NBitcoin (eg., `regtest`, `testnet`, `mainnet`)
 * `BTCPAY_HOST`: the external url used to access your server from internet.
-This domain name must point to this machine for Let's Encrypt to create your certificate. (typically with a CNAME or A record)
+This domain name must point to this machine.

 The port `80` is exposed.

+** Note that in order to successfully use the BTCPay API, you must still access to it from an HTTPS url (https://<BTCPAY_HOST>/. **